skyzyx/resume/README.md

 # Ryan Parman

-**End-to-End Software Engineer:** Front-end web engineering, web-tier engineering, API design, distributed systems, micro-services, deployments, management of software lifecycles, and site reliability engineering.
+**Over 20 years experience** across software development, site reliability engineering, and security.

 Most interested in deployments and infrastructure, building developer tooling, automating tasks that were previously manual, and managing development projects.

 ## Summary

 ### Professional Blurb

-“Ryan Parman is experienced at nearly every level of the web stack, from the frontend to the backend, to the systems, servers, and ops.
-He is an engineer who is fiercely passionate about the user experience and interaction of a product.
-He inherently understands that the customer is the single most valuable asset an organization can have, and is driven by the unrelenting pursuit of customer-driven focus, ideals and user experience.”
+Ryan Parman is an engineering manager with over 20 years of experience across software development, site reliability engineering, and security.
+He is the creator of SimplePie and AWS SDK for PHP, patented multifactor-authentication-as-a-service at WePay, defined much of the CI/CD and SRE disciplines at McGraw-Hill Education, and came up with the idea of “serverless, event-driven, responsive functions in the cloud” while at Amazon Web Services in 2010.
+Ryan's aptly-named blog, Flailing Wildly, is where he writes about ideas longer than 280 characters.
+Ambivert.
+Curious.
+Not a coffee drinker.

 ### If we were having coffee…